KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

     }

 # Limited applications
-I am definitly writting this up as an advanced feature with limited applications.
+I am definitely writing this up as an advanced feature with limited applications.
 I am sure you can get very creative with this feature.
 I want to see how far we can push this.

 # Custom parameter validator
 I was in the Powershell Slack channel and Joel Bennett mentioned inheriting from `System.Management.Automation.ValidateArgumentsAttribute` to create a custom validator.
 As is turns out, there are a few arguments that Powershell automatically processes that we can implement ourselves.